Ticketer: History and development

 Ticketer was developed in the mid-2000s by two former employees of Wayfarer Transit Systems, a major supplier of public transport fare collection systems.
 The company they set up dealt with small, independent bus operators, many of which used Wayfarer machines but wanted a simpler system which was easier to upgrade and configure in-house.
-In partnership with a mobile app developer, the company set up a prototype consisting of a thermal printer and a mobile computer running on the Windows CE operating system.
+In partnership with a mobile app developer, the company set up a prototype consisting of a thermal printer and a mobile computer running on the Android operating system.
 Independent operator Courtney Buses trialled this system during 2007 and 2008; a modified version was then designed and offered for sale under the Ticketer brand.
 In 2009 the newly formed company Corvia Ltd bought the rights to the system and began to market it widely, particularly to independent bus operators.
+The Windows CE operating system was used on the production machines.

 In September 2018, private equity firm Tenzing invested in Ticketer.
 In 2019, Ticketer acquired FARA, a transport ticketing company in the Nordics.
 In 2020, Ticketer won a Queen's Awards for Enterprise in the Innovation category.